tokkonopapa/WordPress-IP-Geo-Block/README.md

 #### Change log

 - 2.0.8
-    - Optimized to avoid redundant resource loading.
+    - Optimized resource loading settings to avoid redundancy.
+    - Unified validatoin of wp-admin area.
 - 2.0.7
     - Avoid JavaScript error which occurs if an anchor link has no `href`.
     - Improved UI on admin screen.